-This rose lotus white chocolate moon milk is a mildly tangy, sweet and creamy tonic infused with magical herbs such as schizandra, rhodiola, and rose.
+This rose lotus white chocolate moon milk is a mildly tangy, sweet and creamy tonic infused with the magical herbs schizandra, rhodiola, and rose.

 It can easily be made at any time of day, and it’s free of processed junk, seed oils, refined sugar, caffeine, gluten, grains and dairy, if you swing that way.
 Pour yourself a cup, so that you can then pour out of your own cup.